marco-zani/UniNotes/IntroAi/introAIObs/1-Data, Features, Models.md

 > For preprocessing we mean noise filtering, feature extraction and normalization.
 Dimensionality reduction instead means feature selection and projection

 # Examples and features
-An example is a single piece of data.
-An algorithm can't natively interpret an example, so we use features (charatteristics) of an example.
-Features determin labels
+An **example** is a single piece of **data**.
+An algorithm can't natively interpret an example, so we use **features** (**characteristics**) of an example.
+Features determine **labels**
+Labels are used by the model to determine if a prediction is successful

+## Classification
+Learning is based on the generalization of data

+## Training & test set
+We use a probabilistic model of learning based on data generating distribution.
+Which means that both training and testing data will come from the same pool containing an higher amount of probable cases and lower improbable cases

 # Supervised learning
 builds a model based on labeled examples